openmc-dev/openmc/docs/source/usersguide/input.rst

 -------------------------

-OpenMC includes tally precision triggers which allow the user to define uncertainty thresholds on :math:`k_{eff}` and/or other tallies.
+OpenMC includes tally precision triggers which allow the user to define uncertainty thresholds on :math:`k_{eff}` in :ref:`eigenvalue` and/or other tallies in :ref:`tally`.
 When using triggers, OpenMC will run until it completes as many batches as are defined by ``<batches>`` .
 At this point, the uncertainties on all tallied values are computed and compared with their corresponding trigger thresholds.
-If any triggers have not been met, OpenMC will continue until either 1) all trigger thresholds have been satisfied or 2) ``<max_batches>`` has been reached.
+If any triggers have not been met, OpenMC will continue until either 1) all trigger thresholds have been satisfied or
+2) ``<max_batches>`` has been reached.

-The ``<trigger>`` element describes the status of the trigger (i.e. whether or not to use the trigger), the max number of batches and the batch interval.
+The ``<trigger>`` element describes the status of the trigger (i.e. whether or not to use the trigger), the maximum number of batches and the batch interval.
 It has the following attributes/sub-elements:

   :status:
     This determines whether or not to use trigger.
-Set this tag to "true" when using trigger and "false" for not.
+Triggers are used when this tag is set to "true".

   :max_batches:
-    This describes the max number of batches when using trigger.
+    This describes the maximum number of batches when using trigger.

     .. note:: When max_batches is set, the number of tag ``batches`` shown in ``<eigenvalue>`` element represents minimum number of batches to